Playing on sand dunes near Pacific City on the Oregon Coast

 Beaches, hiking, lighthouses, crabbing and... ice cream!

-We Washingtonians have former Oregon Governor Tom McCall to thank for the beautiful, accessible ocean beaches in our neighbor state to the south.
+Visiting Washingtonians have former Oregon Governor Tom McCall to thank for the beautiful, accessible ocean beaches in our neighboring state to the south.
 In 1967 he encouraged the legislature to pass a landmark bill giving public ownership to all 360-plus miles of Oregon’s coastline.
-Not only are these beaches gorgeous and open to the public, they’re well-maintained and pristine.
+Not only are these beaches gorgeous and open to the public, but they’re also well-maintained and pristine.

 Experience hiking, visit lighthouses, try crabbing, fly a kite, play on the beach and more in this family-friendly paradise.
 And on top of all that, gobble up Tillamook ice cream and cheese?
 Oh, yes.
-It's showcased in a freshly-renovated and hands-on visitor center.
+It's showcased in a recently renovated and interactive visitor center.

 One note: Attractions and restaurants in small towns sometimes have variable and seasonal hours.
 We recommend confirming ahead that your desired destination is open when you want to go.